Why must homework be?

 time for a change

 In addition, many participants repeatedly report on critical and negative homeworking experiences: Teachers rob the tasks - their announcement, but above all the tedious control - valuable teaching time.
 The students will pay for the time after the end of the lesson.
 And parents are forced by homework into the role of substitute teachers.
-In short, homework causes dissatisfaction and is a significant stress factor for all concerned.
+In short, homework causes dissatisfaction and is a major stress factor for everyone involved.